History of Alaska

 The history of Alaska dates back to the Upper Paleolithic period (around 14,000 BC), when foraging groups crossed the Bering land bridge into what is now western Alaska.
 At the time of European contact by the Russian explorers, the area was populated by Alaska Native groups.
-The name "Alaska" derives from the Aleut word Alaxsxaq (also spelled Alyeska), meaning "mainland" (literally, "the object toward which the action of the sea is directed").
+The name "Alaska" derives from the Aleut word Alaxsxaq (also spelled Alyeska), meaning "mainland" or "continent" (literally, "the object toward which the action of the sea is directed").
+While initially used to refer solely to the Alaska Peninsula, the name eventually broadened to represent the entirety of Alaska.

 The U.S. purchased Alaska from Russia in 1867.
 In the 1890s, gold rushes in Alaska and the nearby Yukon Territory brought thousands of miners and settlers to Alaska.
 Alaska was granted territorial status in 1912 by the United States of America.

 In 1942, two of the outer Aleutian Islands—Attu and Kiska—were occupied by the Japanese during World War II and their recovery for the U.S. became a matter of national pride.
 The construction of military bases contributed to the population growth of some Alaskan cities.

 Alaska was granted U.S. statehood on January 3, 1959.

 In 1964, the massive "Good Friday earthquake" killed 131 people and leveled several villages.

 The 1968 discovery of oil at Prudhoe Bay and the 1977 completion of the Trans-Alaska Pipeline led to an oil boom.
 In 1989, the Exxon Valdez hit a reef in Prince William Sound, spilling between 11 and 34 e6USgal of crude oil over 1100 mi of coastline.
 Today, the battle between philosophies of development and conservation is seen in the contentious debate over oil drilling in the Arctic National Wildlife Refuge.